jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 > hard-to-reverse decisions are not done at Prime Minister or
 > even President level.
 These are mostly replacable figure-heads,
 > with a back story built to entertain the masses and maintain
 > the illusion of choice.
+Some might be bland.
+Others very
+> colourful and controversial.
+But mice nonetheless.

 Or are we as a society generally trending towards a majority mice-type personality?